For proactive professionals

 "Hey, is it okay if I do a 360 feedback cycle?
 I know it's extra work, but I think it could be helpful..."

-Work Coach collects feedback from 10+ people (Leadership, peers, direct reports).
-A fuller picture than any manager has time for.
+Work Coach collects feedback from 10+ people across leadership, peers, and direct reports.
+A fuller picture than any single manager could build on their own.

 Key insight